unni-krishnan-95/copy/_posts/2016-10-20-vulnhub-sick-os1.md

 Last login: Tue Sep 22 08:32:44 2015
 ```

 Wow, so much for password re-use!
-Well at least we got a now established shell on the machine!
-Let's find out what permissions SickOS has.
+Well at least we established an SSH connection to the machine!
+Let's go ahead and find out what kind of permissions SickOS has.

 ```console
 sickos@SickOs:~$ sudo -l